Xijiang1997/BOOST-Ising/README.md

 The dataset includes two parts: `count data` and `location data`.
 In count data, each column is the expression counts for a gene.
 Location data is the coordinates to indecate which locations of the tissue slice has been sampled.

-Before detecting SE genes, we need to filter the dataset, which can remove sample locations and genes with few expression points.
+Before detecting SV genes, we need to filter the dataset, which can remove sample locations and genes with few expression points.

 ```r
 filter_result <- filter_count(count, loc, min_total = 10, min_percentage = 0)